sarinashakya/Virtual-Painting-System-using-Finger-Gesture-Detection-and-Recognition/README.md

 1. The camera captures real-time video input.
 2. The system detects hand landmarks using Mediapipe.
 3. Finger gestures are recognized.
-4. Depending on the gesture, actions like drawing, erasing, or color changing are performed.
+4. Depending on the gesture, actions like drawing, erasing certain parts of the drawing, clearing the screen or color changing are performed.